-Applicants must first seek admission to doctoral studies – at the University of Bremen via the appropriate doctoral commission.
-If the academic degree was obtained abroad, the foreign educational certificates must be recognized for admission to doctoral studies and enrollment as a doctoral candidate.
+Before starting a cotutelle process, applicants must first seek acceptance as a doctoral candidate at the University of Bremen via the appropriate doctoral commission.
+If the academic degree was obtained abroad, the foreign educational certificates must be recognized for admission to doctoral studies.

 - Topic of thesis/research objective

 - The research institutions/units at which the doctoral student will carry out her/his work

 - Total length of doctoral studies and period of stay(s) at each institution

 - Language of thesis and, if required, summaries

 - Place and language of defense and composition of doctoral committee/examination board.

 The Rechtsstelle (Legal Office, Department 06) of the University of Bremen has drawn up an agreement template [DOC; 50 KB].
 It is not mandatory to use this agreement and it may be amended to suit the respective circumstances of partner universities.
 One can also use an agreement provided by the partner university.
 In such an event, however, the agreement must be submitted to the Rechtsstelle of the University of Bremen for approval before it can be concluded.

 The agreement is signed by the two supervisors, the executive board of the two universities, the doctoral candidate, and the chairperson of the doctoral committee in Bremen.

 If the wording of Bremen University's agreement template is not amended, the two supervisors, the doctoral candidate, the chairperson of the doctoral commission and the management of the partner university are to sign the agreement in person (in four copies) and submit these to the Rechtsstelle of the University of Bremen for subsequent signature on the part of the University President.